openwallet-foundation-labs/sd-jwt-python/README.md

 ## sd-jwt-generate

-The script `sd-jwt-generate` is useful for generating test cases, as they might be for doing interoperability tests with other SD-JWT implementations, and for generating examples in the SD-JWT specification and other documents.
+The script `sd-jwt-generate` is useful for generating test cases, as they might be used for doing interoperability tests with other SD-JWT implementations, and for generating examples in the SD-JWT specification and other documents.

 For both use cases, the script expects a JSON file with settings (`settings.yml`).
 Examples for these files can be found in the [tests/testcases](tests/testcases) and [examples](examples) directories.